DharmikSPatel/Linux-Shell-Clone/README.md

-This is our implementation of the Linux Command Line called "mysh"
+This is a implementation of the Linux Command Line called "mysh"

 MakeFile:
 - Sometimes if the "make" command does not work, or throws errors, then: